 Funding for the project came from the 33rd Ward through the City of Chicago Year of Public Art 50×50 Neighborhood Arts Program.
-Our people spot is permitted through the City of Chicago Department of Transportation’s Make Way For People Program, with support from the North River Commission in Albany Park.
-Our architecture and engineering partners include CannonDesign, Open Hand Studio, Canopy a + d, and Goodfriend Magruder Structure LLC.
+Our people spot is permitted through the City of Chicago Department of Transportation’s Make Way For People Program.
+Our architecture and engineering partners include Goodfriend Magruder Structure LLC, CannonDesign, Open Hand Studio, and Canopy a + d.
 Our youth-led fabrication of the people spot modules was supported by a Collaborative Action Grant from Enterprise Community Partners.

 In fall 2018 we surveyed the site and established an installation plan.
-This spring our team will install the people spot with help from Skender and a crew of volunteers.
+This spring our team is installing the people spot with help from Skender and a crew of volunteers.

 Volunteers are encouraged to join us to sort, clean, move, lay out, anchor, shim, and raise the seating, re-paint and re-stain parts as needed, and fill the planters with drought tolerant plants.
 Once installed, the people spot will be available for social activities and events from May to November 2019.
 Contact Territory for more info, or check the blog or our social media for the public Barn-Raising schedule.